 - Trustworthiness: Is your outsourced team open and honest about their processes?
 Are they able to deliver on their promises?

-- Time Management: Does your outsourcing partner create internal deadlines of their own?
-Are they able to submit their work on time?
+- Time management: Does your outsourcing partner create internal deadlines of their own?
+Are they able to submit work on time?

 Conducting a test project may require some investment in time and resources.
 However, it ensures that you don’t face any significant problems in the future.

 3. Define Goals

 It’s important that you clearly write down the goals you want your outsourced project to accomplish.